tp-kafka/exercise/exercise02.md

 The goal of this excercise is to get familiar with the usage of Kafka from a Java Application.

 ## JUnit
 We will start by experimenting with JUnit Tests and Embedded Kafka.
+Please use the devfile URL https://raw.githubusercontent.com/tp-kafka/exercise/master/devfiles/ex02-junit.devfile.yaml or clone https://github.com/tp-kafka/chat/ and checkout branch ex02/junit.

 ### Producing Messages
 You will find predefined methods within the chat-service project in class ProduceExcerciseTest marked with 'TODO'.
 Run these tests with "mvn test" in the maven container.